duckdb/duckdb-web/_posts/2024-04-10-benchmarks-over-time.md

 As in the current H2O.ai benchmark, categorical-type columns (`VARCHAR` columns with low cardinality) were converted to the `ENUM` type as a part of the benchmark.
 The time for converting into `ENUM` columns was included in the benchmark time, and resulted in a lower total amount of time (so the upfront conversion was worthwhile).
-However, the `ENUM` data type was not fully operational in DuckDB until version 0.6.1, so earlier versions skip this step.
+However, the `ENUM` data type was not fully operational in DuckDB until version 0.6.1 (December 2022), so earlier versions skip this step.

 #### Python Client